 (3) A person who has lodged an appeal under Part VII of the Act may withdraw the appeal after having given the Minister not less than 7 days’ notice in writing of his intention to do so.

-[Regulation 7 amended in Gazette 28 Jun 2016 p.
+[Regulation 7 amended by Gazette 28 Jun 2016 p.
 2632.]

 8. Decisions on appeals, Minister to publish